top of page

 Location: 11p11.2

-Key Functions: Blood clotting, thrombin production, coagulation cascade regulation, hemostasis
+Key Functions: Blood coagulation, thrombin production, coagulation cascade regulation, hemostasis balance

 SNP ID